Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

         self.log("my_metric", x)

-    # or a dict to get multiple metrics on the same plot of the logger supports it
+    # or a dict to get multiple metrics on the same plot if the logger supports it
     def training_step(self, batch, batch_idx):
         self.log("performance", {"acc": acc, "recall": recall})

-Depending on where log is called from, Lightning auto-determines the correct logging mode for you.
-But of course you can override the default behavior by manually setting the :meth:`~pytorch_lightning.core.lightning.LightningModule.log` parameters.
+Depending on where Use the :meth:`~pytorch_lightning.core.lightning.LightningModule.log` method is called, Lightning auto-determines the correct logging mode for you.
+Of course you can override the default behavior by manually setting the :meth:`~pytorch_lightning.core.lightning.LightningModule.log` parameters.

 .. code-block:: python